 2. Can black seed oil regrow hair?

 Black seed oil may help with regrowing hair in thinner areas of your scalp if you suffer from alopecia.
-It may also help to prevent hair breakage, which will in turn help hair look thicker over time as you will retain more of your natural hair rather than seeing it break off instead.
+It may also help to prevent hair breakage, which will help hair look thicker over time as you will retain more of your natural hair rather than see it break off.

-3. Can you lose weight taking black seed oil?
+3. Can you lose weight by taking black seed oil?

-Black seed oil does appear to have a connection to weight loss as those who are using it often report seeing lower BMI values than those who aren’t using it.
-Do keep in mind though that because it contains calories, you’ll want to be careful with how much of it you take in.
+Black seed oil appears to have a connection to weight loss, as those using it often report lower BMI values than those who aren’t using it.
+Remember, though, that because it contains calories, you’ll want to be careful with how much you take in.

 4. Is black seed oil safe to use?

 For most people, it is.
-It can slow blood clotting however, so if you are someone who is already experiencing treatment for blood clotting reasons, proceed with caution and speak to your doctor prior to using it.
+It can slow blood clotting, however, so if you are already experiencing treatment for blood clotting reasons, proceed with caution and speak to your doctor before using it.